A Flat Earth?!!!

 After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth, so that no wind would blow on the earth or on the sea or on any tree. - Revelation 7:1

-I'm surprised humanists still bring up this one.
-The dictionary definition of "four corners of the earth" is: "The far ends of the world; all parts of the world." (www.dictionary.com).
-As you can see from the above quotes, it is used in exactly the same way in the Bible as it is in English literature.
-It has nothing to do with claiming the earth is flat.
+I am surprised humanists still bring up this one.
+The dictionary definition of "four corners of the earth" is "The far ends of the world; all parts of the world." (www.dictionary.com).
+It is obvious from the above quotes, this phrase is used in exactly the same way in the Bible as it is in English literature.
+It is talking about people coming from everywhere in the world.
+It has nothing to do with the earth, nor is it describing the earth as flat.
+Humanists, you are embarrassing yourselves with these types of claims.

 O Lord, my strength and my stronghold,